 During 1854 Gilbert spends a great deal of time on plans for a school at Winchester Row (possibly near Marylebone Road) and the school at Mortlake.
 He also carried out work at Clapham Convent and oversaw alterations to Hippenscombe House, near Chute in Hampshire, the home of Edmund Wheble his brother-in-law.
 At the same time, he was responsible for the enlargement of St Mary’s Training College at Hammersmith.

-Thomas Riddell was the grandson of Gilbert’s aunt, Elizabeth Riddell.
+Thomas Riddell was the son of Gilbert’s aunt, Elizabeth Riddell.
 It was through her, that Gilbert had become an apprentice to Anthony Salvin, after he had left the employment of Brunel.
 In the November of 1854 Gilbert went to stay with the Riddells at Felton Park in Northumberland and, whilst he was there, he took ground measurements for a new church and he started to draw plans.
+In her will of 1848, Elizabeth had left Thomas £100 towards the building of the church.
 We know from his diary that he also saw the village carpenter and had discussions with a stonemason.
 Gilbert paid a visit to Helm Moor Quarry where he inspected the stone which would be used for the construction of the church.